ageneric/pygame-engine-indev/Assets/docs.md

 `def draw(self): ...`
 (where self is a Node)

+Nodes can be disabled, which will stop them from updating or drawing.
+To do this, set its enabled property (for example):
+`self.enabled = False`
+(where self is a Node)

 To remove the Node, use:
 `self.remove()`
 (where self is a Node)

 ## SpriteNode
-The SpriteNode class subclasses the Node class and is suitable for graphics.
+The SpriteNode class is a kind of Node that is suitable for graphics.
+(It is a subclass of both the Node class and the pygame.sprite.DirtySprite class.)

 To change the appearance, first, draw to its image attribute.
 This is a Pygame surface with size equal to the transform size (for example):
 `self.image.fill((0, 0, 255))`
 `pygame.draw.rect(self.image, (80, 80, 80), (5, 0, 50, 10))`
-(where self is a Node)
+(where self is a SpriteNode)
 Then, to update the graphic shown on screen for this frame, use:
 `self.dirty = 1`
-(where self is a Node)
+(where self is a SpriteNode)
 This property is reset from 1 to 0 every frame.
 To always update the graphic, set this property to 2.

 All Node properties are available, in addition to:
-`self.visible`
+`self.visible # read-only`
+`self.groups`
-(where self is a Node, read-only, Boolean)
+(where self is a SpriteNode)

 SpriteNodes support transparency if initialised with an image or fill color with an alpha channel (for example):
 `super().__init__(groups, image=your_per_pixel_alpha_image)`